COVID-19 research-related frequently asked questions

 If approved travel results in the traveler unexpectedly being quarantined at the travel destination location, the approving department is responsible for any additional lodging and travel expenses above and beyond the original cost estimate.
 Please note additional lodging and travel expenses due to being quarantined are not an allowed expense on sponsored project funds and alternative funds will need to be used.

-Visit the Booking KU Business Travel website for additional information and help with planning and booking KU-related travel.
+Visit the KU Travel website for additional information and help with planning and booking KU-related travel.

 Responsible, respectful conduct of research